 - Perform an email log search.

-- On the search results page, click a message’s subject (or message ID) to see more details.You'll see both Message details and Recipient details.
+- On the search results page, click a message’s subject (or message ID) to see more details.You'll see Message details, Post-delivery message details, and Recipient details.

 This section shows the message subject, sender, and other information:

 - Recipient—This can be one or multiple recipients.
 Click the triangle to show all recipients.

 - Date—Either the date the message is reported to be sent or the first time a log search entry appears.

 - Message ID—A unique identifier given by the mail processing system.
 The identifier appears in the message header.

 If you see SMTPIN_ADDED_REJECT_SESSION in the Message ID field, (for example, 55760c10.0f4e810a.SMTPIN_ADDED_REJECT_SESSION.56cd.ffffd72a.GMR@mx.google.com), and the other fields display “N/A”, it means that both of the following are true: